awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

      \[Remove a tag\] Choose the delete button \(“x”\) to the right of the tag’s Key and Value\.

-**To create an interface endpoint to an AWS Marketplace Partner service**
+**To create an interface endpoint to an AWS Marketplace partner service**

 1. Go to the [PrivateLink](https://aws.amazon.com/marketplace/saas/privatelink) page in AWS Marketplace and subscribe to a service from a software as a service \(SaaS\) provider\.
 Services that support interface endpoints include an option to connect via an endpoint\.